 In my “citizen life,” I’m active in bird conservation and strategies for reducing of toxic chemicals in the environment.
 With others, I helped rewrite the pesticide policy for Thurston County, Washington in order to reduce or eliminate the use of pesticides in all county roads, lakes, and parks.

-Curriculum for the Bioregion Initiative part of Curriculum for the Bioregion
+Curriculum for the Bioregion Curriculum Collection part of Curriculum for the Bioregion

 Curriculum for the Bioregion engages faculty communities in exploring the complex issues of sustainability - environmental quality, true community health and wellbeing, and social equity and justice - and in building sustainability concepts and place-based learning into a broad array of courses and disciplines.